 The chapter answers the research questions by processing the collected empirical data and the theoretical framework.

-In this chapter the student will carry out an analysis based on the chosen theories and collected empirical data, i.e. formulate the results of the study based on the research questions and purpose.
+In this chapter the student will carry out an analysis based on the chosen theories and collected empirical data, i.e. generate and formulate the results of the study based on the research questions and purpose.
 The analysis will be performed according to those principles stated in the methods chapter.

 Research question 1